 A well designed and executed sell-side M&A strategy will enable the process of being acquired, not the process of being “for sale”.
 Successful M&A transactions depend mostly on business valuation.
 Sure, other variables influence the viability of an acquisition for a buyer.
 However, the potential for positive future growth and return on investment (ROI) are the objective.
 Naturally, you are wondering what is my business worth?
 Value is largely a function of a buyer’s perspective on your company’s future potential for:

 - Quality of earnings

 From a thorough historical financial and KPI analysis, buyers will look at other aspects of your company including organization chart, brand value, product/market fit, culture and other factors that will indicate opportunities for future growth.
 Depending on the level of alignment you have achieved and maintain in day-to-day operations, buyers can assess the transferability of value to them.
-Learn how to reach your full potential with an alignment model.
+Learn how to reach your full potential with an alignment map.

 Ready to Sell?

 Could now be the time to sell your business?
 How do factors like public market performance, M&A activity and other economic factors affect the opportunity to sell a privately held business to a strategic buyer or private equity group?
 Researching the M&A landscape is a critical part of the process and sites like CapitalIQ and FactSet are a great place to start.